• Menu

 National Home of the Carpenters and Joiners of America

-During the 1920s, Hutcheson became concerned that many union members lacked a source of income after retirement.
-He envisioned a large home where the men could live well, receive appropriate assistance as needed, and be provided a significant number of activities to enrich their lives.
-In order to finance his vision, the union assessed a charge to its members.
+In the 1920s, Hutcheson became concerned that many union members lacked a source of income after retirement.
+He envisioned a large home where the men could live well, receive appropriate assistance as needed, and be provided with a significant number of activities to enrich their lives.
+To finance his vision, the union assessed a charge to its members.

-Through various acquisitions over time, the property grew to approximately 2,000 acres, and the “Carpenters and Joiners Home” was completed and dedicated in 1928.
-The first 36 retired carpenters and joiners moved in the following March and as many as 370 members resided there during its heyday.
+The property grew to approximately 2,000 acres through various acquisitions over time, and the “Carpenters and Joiners Home” was completed and dedicated in 1928.
+The first 36 retired carpenters and joiners moved in the following March, and as many as 370 members resided there during its heyday.
 As the United States saw a rise in Social Security in the 1960s and 1970s, the number of retirees living in the home declined.
 No longer serving a purpose, it closed in 1976.

 lgv-history-2